 Northern Maldives Atolls trips run throughout the year except for June.
 The exception to this is at Hanifaru Bay, usually between August and November, when hundreds of manta rays and some whale sharks gather on the eastern side of Baa, where vast plankton fields accumulate.
 The area has been declared a marine reserve and current regulations permit snorkeling only for a maximum of 60 persons at a time.

 Cruises to the Southern Maldives Atolls operate all year round.
 June and July may be a little wet with December to May considered ideal.
+Deep South safaris only run between December and May because the sea crossings can be unpredictably rough outside of these times.
 The Far North is dived all year except for June and July, with September to November being generally considered the best time for manta rays.

 We recommend you take out insurance to cover diving and travel activities, including trip cancellation.
 See our insurance programme for a competitive quotation: